mjstraughan/CubingHistory/docs/3x3/Methods/CEOR.md

 ### Yash Mehta

 In April, 2020 Yash Mehta proposed a method named YruRU that contained the same steps that Arthurs, Briggs, and Zborowski had previously proposed [15].
 A new corner permutation recognition system was included.
 This was the major turning point for the method.
-When promoted by Noah Arthurs in 2013 and by Joseph Briggs in 2015, the idea gained some interest from the community and the proposals were likely influential upon future related methods.
+When promoted by Noa Arthurs in 2013 and by Joseph Briggs in 2015, the idea gained some interest from the community and the proposals were likely influential upon future related methods.
 However, the method didn't catch on and didn't gain users.

 When Mehta proposed the method as YruRU in 2020, the idea finally took off thanks to three key factors.
 The first contributing factor is that, in contrast with prior proposals, a complete recognition method for the early corner permutation step was included in the original post and a guide website was developed.
 Without an easy way to recognize the corner permutation state, the earlier proposals left potential solvers without a good way to use the method.
 It can be pointed out that the 2GR method included a recognition method and a guide website in 2017.
 Although the early corner permutation recognition method used in 2GR was also applicable to CEOR, it was being promoted for a different method, 2GR.
 In addition, the 2GR method didn't receive enough promotion or enough interest to motivate the community to apply it to CEOR.